agileobjects/AgileMapper/docs/src/Derived-Types.md

-For most cases, derived types are supported without configuration.
+For many cases, derived type mapping is supported without configuration.

 For example, with the following classes: